De rerum natura: Classical antiquity to the Middle Ages

-Copies of the poem were preserved in a number of medieval libraries, with the earliest extant manuscripts dating to the ninth century.
+Copies of the poem were preserved in a number of medieval libraries, with the three earliest extant manuscripts dating to the ninth century.
 The oldest—and, according to David Butterfield, most famous—of these is the Codex Oblongus, often called O. This copy has been dated to the early ninth century and was produced by a Carolingian scriptorium (likely a monastery connected to the court of Charlemagne).
 O is currently housed at Leiden University Libraries as MS VLF 30.
 The second of these ninth-century manuscripts is the Codex Quadratus, often called Q. This manuscript was likely copied after O, sometime in the mid-ninth century.
 Today, Q is also housed at Leiden University Libraries as VLQ 94.
 The third and final ninth-century manuscript—which comprises the Schedae Gottorpienses fragment (commonly called G and located in the Kongelige Bibliotek of Copenhagen) and the Schedae Vindobonenses fragments (commonly called V and U and located in the Austrian National Library in Vienna)—was christened by Butterfield as S and has been dated to the latter part of the ninth century.
 Scholars consider manuscripts O, Q, and S to all be descendants of the original archetype, which they dub Ω. However, while O is a direct descendant of the archetype, Q and S are believed to have both been derived from a manuscript (Ψ) that in turn had been derived from a damaged and modified version of the archetype (Ω^{I}).